Lake Agassiz Seed Swap April 26 in Bagley

 Small Scale Sustainable Sheep Farming

-This collaborative event between Redbird Farm and Lake Agassiz Chapter will provide information on raising sheep as part of a holistically managed farm, for meat, milk and fiber as primary or secondary farm products.
-The event will be at the Northern Woolen Mills and will connect those farmers wanting to add sheep to their existing operations (or those wanting to start in sheep) with local markets and people interested in products.
-It will also focus on providing education and services for shepherds.
+This collaborative event between Redbird Farm and Lake Agassiz Chapter that provided information on raising sheep as part of a holistically managed farm, for meat, milk and fiber as primary or secondary farm products.

 “Good Food from Good Farms”